Rudaki, Podlaskie Voivodeship

 Rudaki is a village in the administrative district of Gmina Krynki, within Sokółka County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Belarus.
-It lies approximately 13 km south-east of Krynki, 36 km south-east of Sokółka, and 50 km east of the regional capital Białystok.

 History

 From September 1939, the village was under the Soviet occupation.
 On November 2, 1939, Rudaki was incorporated into the Byelorussian Soviet Socialist Republic.
 During the German occupation, the village was located in the Sokólski Poviat (Landkreis Sokolka) in the Białystok District (Bezirk Bialystok).
 In the summer of 1944, on the west bank of Świsłocz, on the hills surrounding Rudaki, the Germans organized fortifications that were interrupted by the Red Army on July 21–22, 1944.
 As a result of the German attack on the USSR in 1941 and during the fighting in 1944, 23 Soviet soldiers died in Rudaki.